SemanticMediaWiki/SemanticCite/CONFIGURATION.md

   for when `SCI_CITEREF_NUM` is set or not
 - `$GLOBALS['scigTooltipRequestCacheTTLInSeconds']` to allow to store tooltip query results from the backend to the local browser cache in order to avoid repeated requests for already queried references.
 Setting this parameter to false will disable the cache.
-Items that are cached are being displayed with a `[+]`indicator.
+Items that are cached will show a `[+]` as indicator.
 - `$GLOBALS['scigReferenceListCacheType']` to disable caching for the reference list, use setting [`CACHE_NONE`][mw-cachetype] otherwise the cache is being renewed an each new revision or when the page is purged